Welcome to the Rudloe and environs website.

 https://memoryandinjustice.co.uk/

 Of the many books on the subject, I have included the covers of four in the gallery below.
 In the introduction to Sandra Lean's book No Smoke - The Shocking Truth anout British Justice, we find the following 'In the decade 1989 - 1999, the Court of Appeal overturned more than 8470 criminal convictions, that is 770 successful appeals every year'.
-Below the gallery of book covers, you may find photos of today's event at Tower Bridge.
+Below the gallery of book covers, you may find photos of today's event at the Tower of London.

 The Conclusion of William Merritt's (who was a detective with the New Zealand Police) book Rolf Harris ends with the following regarding the final examination paper for the post of detective constable: 'Question: What is the purpose on an interview?
 Answer: To obtain the truth.'
 He says that this is something that has always stayed in his mind and hopefully stood him in good stead for the last 50 years.